1587/speaking-exam/00-part5.md

 The disagreements means that, some information is  still  unclear, Not to resolve it, will slow down the progress of the project.
-(we may not meet the deadline,  the project will fail.）

 Project members must have the same goals. cooperation is the key to success.
 We can resolve any disagreements through communication. for example, in our company, we discuss disagreements through weekly meeting.

-I have led many projects, every successfull project has disagreements, i just resolved them as quickly as possible.
+I have led many projects, every successfull project had disagreements, I just resolved them as soon as possible. and All projects were successful.

-(Make sure everyone is on the same page, our projects are all successful.)

-That's  why I think disagreements must be resolved.
+That's  all.
 ```